Overview

 Many professors use Canvas.
 Students can access course files, submit Assignments in Canvas, take online Quizzes, interact in asynchronous Discussions, synchronous class meetings, and more.
 Supported browsers are Google Chrome and Firefox (recommended), Safari, and Internet Explorer do not function well with Canvas.

-Some professors may use external apps such as EchoVideo (video lecture platform), Turnitin for paper submissions, among others, below are some resources to help you.
+Some professors may use external apps to share recorded lessons or class lectures using EchoVideo (video lecture platform), Turnitin for paper submissions, among others, below are some resources to help you.

 Canvas User Storage Quota Exceeded